Kailashcj/seatreservation/README.md

 # Known Limitations

+- Error and Exceptions are currently not handled in the code
 - Dummy customer id's is used in the code
 - Seat cancellation and releasing the seat back to available pool is not implemented
 - Claim seat feature, which releases the seat to available pool if a customer doesn't show-up within 30 minutes is not implemented